 According to research, at least 80-90% of women have cellulite.
 Cellulite makes the skin have a lumpy appearance.
 It occurs when fat deposits start accumulating in the connective tissues making it visible in some body parts like thighs.

 Rubbing your skin in the affected areas with coffee grounds mixed with coconut oil or water breaks down the cellulite, thanks to the caffeine present.
 You should scrub the skin at least twice per week for ten minutes each time.

-You can also use coffee grounds to rub your skin to remove dirt and dead cells from the skin surface.
-You can mix the grounds with olive oil and dead sea salt, then uses the mixture as a foot scrub.
+You can also use coffee grounds to rub your skin to remove dirt and dead cells from the skin's surface.
+You can mix the grounds with olive oil and dead sea salt, then use the mixture as a foot scrub.
 Coffee grounds and coconut oil are excellent for face rub.
 The grounds are rich in antioxidants and thus aid in reducing damage from the sun.